Samuel Conway: Author

 While known within the fandom for his spoken storytelling, Conway is also the author of several short stories published in various works by Sofawolf Press.

-In May 1998, Conway was invited to write a story based on his interest in birds of prey, particularly the Red-tailed Hawk.
+In May 1998, Conway was invited to write a story based on his interest in birds of prey, particularly the red-tailed hawk.
 The result was "Tweaked in the Head", published December 1999 in Flights of Fantasy.
 He next contributed to the first issue of HistoriMorphs, a fanzine mixing historical fiction with interaction between humans and anthropomorphic animals.
 "The Secret of Wollknäul" took place in Nazi Germany at the end of World War II, and was published in June 2001.
 He went on to write "The Good Bird of Nanking" and "It Takes A Fox" for subsequent issues of the series.

-For Anthrolations #5 — a magazine of dramatic fiction — Conway submitted "Six", a previously-written work "based on a true story" involving wildlife rehabilitation from his days as a Red Cross volunteer.
+For Anthrolations #5—a magazine of dramatic fiction—Conway submitted "Six", a previously-written work "based on a true story" involving wildlife rehabilitation from his days as a Red Cross volunteer.
 The story, illustrated by Synnabar, was nominated for "Best Anthropomorphic Short Story" in the 2002 Ursa Major Awards.
 Also nominated that year was Breaking the Ice: Stories from New Tibet, a collection set in and around a subarctic mining colony; Conway's contribution, "Dead End", features a bartending vulture who provides an introduction to the harsh, dystopic world.

-Charity Work
+Charity work

 In 2012, Conway learned that Fernando's, a local restaurant, was going to be closing down due to financial trouble.
 Fernando's had welcomed Anthrocon guests and furries since Anthrocon moved to Pittsburgh.
 After putting word out on Twitter and YouTube, over $21,000 was raised in donations to keep the restaurant in business.

 Other activities

 While in college, Conway was a member of the Ursinius Meistersingers vocal music group, and the performing arts honor society Pi Nu Epsilon.
 He became a volunteer for the American Red Cross Disaster Service in 1989, but quit in 1998 due to his perception of high-level corruption in the organization.
 He was an Emergency Management Coordinator while residing in Malvern, Pennsylvania.

 In March 1990, Conway became an experimental bone marrow donor for Mark Stevenson, a 4-year-old with Hunter syndrome.
 The operation was the first of its kind involving an unrelated donor, and was successful; Mark lived to 24.
 Conway became an active volunteer for the National Marrow Donor Program, claiming to have helped add over 500 entries to their donor registry.

-Since May 1996, Conway has participated in the MadSci Network, a free questions-and-answers resource organized by the medical school of Washington University in St. Louis.
+Since May 1996, Conway has participated in the MadSci Network, a free question-and-answer Ask-A-Scientist forum organized by the medical school of Washington University in St. Louis.
 While most active in the period 1997–2000, he remains a member as of 2009.